postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 ## Dashboard

 The dashboard is a web app that can be run against any Postgres database which has the extension installed.
-There is a Dockerfile included with the source code if you wish to run it as a container.
+There is a [Dockerfile](https://github.com/postgresml/postgresml/blob/master/pgml-dashboard/Dockerfile) included with the source code if you wish to run it as a container.

 ### Get the source code

-To get the source code for the dashboard, you can clone our Github repo:
+To get our source code, you can clone our Github repo (if you haven't already):

 ```bash
 git clone clone https://github.com/postgresml/postgresml && \